team-megdsie/template-brief-2019/README.md

 1. *Single column;* initial version will have a single column layout for all expected screen sizes, from large desktop to smallest targeted mobile.
 Optimised for readability, which probably means different `@media` stanzas for each device class, with differing font sizes, for example.
 Overall layout will have a maximum width that maintains readability even on large screens with a maximised browser window, and the column will be centered, but left-aligned for the text and other content.

 1. *Header and footer;* header will have room for a centered square logo, and a navigation bar for up to three (3) items.
 The three items should be on one line for the desktop and tablet sizes, and can be on three lines for mobile.
 Footer will have its own font sizes and colours, but be otherwise as simple as possible, and its content will be left-aligned, like the main content area.
 Both header and footer will adhere to the same maximum width as the main content area.

+1. *No inline CSS, or Javascript;* template will be used on systems with a strict [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), and must not contain any inline CSS or Javascript.